Skip to main content

 The Illinois Department of Agriculture oversees the Chronic Wasting Disease (CWD) certification program within Illinois.
 Any owner of CWD-susceptible species that will be selling these animals intra or interstate is required to be enrolled in the Certified Monitored CWD Herd Program.
 CWD-susceptible species include white-tailed deer, elk, red deer, sika, Japanese deer, spotted deer, mule deer, reindeer, wapiti, moose and hybrid or these species.
 This program provides the requirements for keeping and moving farm-raised cervids.
 This includes registration, recordkeeping, disease testing, movement, and permit requirements.

-Any privately owned cervid, regardless of participation or status in the Certified Monitored CWD Herd Program, that dies from an unknown cause and has exhibited neurologic symptoms must be tested for CWD.
+Any privately owned cervid regardless of participation or status in the Certified Monitored CWD Herd Program, that dies from an unknown cause and has exhibited neurologic symptoms must be tested for CWD.
 This is accomplished by an accredited veterinarian removing the obex and medial retropharyngeal lymph nodes and submitting these samples for CWD testing to an approved laboratory.
 The official ear tag and accompanying skin must be submitted with the sample.
 The University of Illinois College of Veterinary Medicine Diagnostic Laboratory is the only approved laboratory within Illinois.
 However, an out of state lab may be used if the lab has obtained USDA approval for testing.
 Any cervid exhibiting symptoms consistent with CWD must be separated and isolated from other members of the herd and will be quarantined until the animal is either destroyed or determined not to have CWD.
 Animals quarantined for CWD will be subject to periodic inspection by Illinois Department of Agriculture personnel.

 In order to enroll in the Certified Monitored CWD Herd Program, producers are required to review and complete the enrollment packet.
 The packet includes the CWD Certified Monitored Herd Agreement and CWD Initial Herd Inventory which must be completed and returned.
 (The Annual Herd Inventory form will be used for the initial inventory).
-A summary of the requirements are below.
+A summary of the requirements is below.
 For full details refer to the enrollment packet.

-*this form is only for current CWD Certified Monitored Herd owners that need to complete their annual herd survey.
+CWD Certified Monitored Herd Annual Herd Survey *this form is only for current CWD Certified Monitored Herd owners that need to complete their annual herd survey.

 Summary of CWD Certified Monitored Herd Requirements